Assassination of Abraham Lincoln: Booth and Herold

 Within half an hour of fleeing Ford's Theatre, Booth crossed the Navy Yard Bridge into Maryland.
-A Union Army sentry questioned him about his late-night travel; Booth said that he was going home to the nearby town of Charles.
+A Union army sentry named Silas Cobb questioned him about his late-night travel; Booth said that he was going home to the nearby town of Charles.
 Although it was forbidden for civilians to cross the bridge after 9 pm, the sentry let him through.
-Herold made it across the same bridge less than an hour later and rendezvoused with Booth.
+Herold made it across the same bridge less than one hour later and rendezvoused with Booth.
 After retrieving weapons and supplies previously stored at Surattsville, Herold and Booth rode to the home of Samuel A. Mudd, a local doctor, who splinted the leg Booth had broken in his escape and later made a pair of crutches for Booth.

+Some time after Booth shot Lincoln, he broke his left fibula.
+According to his diary, this occurred when he jumped from the presidential box while fleeing Ford's Theater.
+The reliability of this diary is questionable, as Booth intended it more as a manifesto to be published, and he embellished other facts in it.
+One example is, "I struck boldly and not as the papers say[...]I shouted sic semper before I fired." which is proven untrue by every eyewitness account of the assassination independently agreeing that Booth shouted after he fired.
+Furthermore, Booth and Herold told Mudd that Booth broke his leg falling from his horse afterward.

-After a day at Mudd's house, Booth and Herold hired a local man to guide them to Samuel Cox's house.
+After one day at Mudd's house, Booth and Herold hired a local man to guide them to Samuel Cox's house.
 Cox, in turn, took them to Thomas Jones, a Confederate sympathizer who hid Booth and Herold in Zekiah Swamp for five days until they could cross the Potomac River.
 On the afternoon of April 24, they arrived at the farm of Richard H. Garrett, a tobacco farmer, in King George County, Virginia.
 Booth told Garrett he was a wounded Confederate soldier.

 An April 15 letter to Navy Surgeon George Brainerd Todd from his brother tells of the rumors in Washington about Booth: